flats/algorithms-in-c--in-ruby/README.md

 My procedure is to port Sedgewick's algorithms as directly as possible into Ruby as a classes with tests, and then to make the code clearer and more idiomatic wherever possible.

-I may include my solutions to exercises in the text, but we'll see how this goes.
+I may include my solutions to exercises from the text wherever appropriate, but we'll see how this goes.
 This is a work in progress.

 ## Installation and Testing